Int. No. 487-A

 3. technology used primarily for internal department communication; or

-1. a description and capabilities of a surveillance technology;
+1. a description of the capabilities of a surveillance technology;

 Click here for full text